Pav-Osmolski/Custom-XAMPP-LAMP-MAMP-localhost-Page/README.md

 1. Clone this repo to a location on your hard disk, e.g. `C:/xampp/htdocs/`
 2. Run `npm install` in the repo's location to install dev dependencies
-3. Update the `config.php` with your local MySQL login credentials and Apache path
+3. Update the `config.php` with your local MySQL login credentials, Apache and HTDOCS path
-4. Ensure the link to `phpinfo.php` is correct
+4. Ensure the link to `phpinfo.php` in `index.php` is correct
 5. Modify the PHP script inside each column to suit your needs
 6. Customise to your delight
 7. Run `npm run build` to compile any changed SCSS or JavaScript
-8. To disable the Apache error log or System stats, change the boolean in `config.php`
+8. To disable the Apache error log or System stats, change the boolean values in `config.php`